ezralanglois/arachnid/docs/reconstruction_cmdline.rst

 	2. Very asymmetric particles (40S subunit of the ribosome) --disk-mult 0.2
 	3. Very few particles --threshold-minimum 10 (only works for Arachnid 0.1.3 or later)

-6. Very Dirty Dataset - Use ara-autoclean
+6. Very Dirty Dataset - Use ara-vicer

 	You must first run a short Relion Refinement, suggested on 4x decimated data.
-It does not have to run to the end, but the longer you run it the better ara-autoclean will work.
+It does not have to run to the end, but the longer you run it the better ara-vicer will work.

 	To run, do the following